 FALL 2013 COLLEGE WORKSHOP SERIES

-There are two sessions left in this popular College Workshop Series.
-If you missed any of the workshops the Powerpoint presentations can be found in the Workshop Series folder to the right.
+Sessions are complete for this popular College Workshop Series.
+If you missed the workshops the Powerpoint presentations can be found in the Workshop Series folder to the right.

 Make plans now to attend these informative sessions that will help de-mystify the college application process!
 All workshops take place promptly at 6:00 p.m. in the BHS library, unless otherwise noted!